Australia Is Like This

 Australia is Like This is a 1945 documentary about the experiences of two American soldiers in Australia during World War II until they leave for battle.
 It takes the form of a letter written by one of the soldiers to his family in America describing Australia.

 It was also known as A Letter from Australia.

+The film was made for Australia and the United States, but was not released in Australia.

 Plot

 The film is told in the form of a letter written by an American soldier and his friend on leave in Sydney.
 They leave a troopship and see the sights, encounter 'wrong side' traffic, and meet two Australian soldiers on leave who abandon their girlfriends to buy the Americans a beer.
 The Americans go to a Red Cross canteen and meet a waitress whose brother is in New Guinea.
 They take her to the zoo and accept a dinner invitation to her house.
 The troops then head north.